Can You Copy Car Keys At Home Depot

 Tips for Success When Copying Keys at Home Depot

-- Ensure Your Original Key is in Good Condition: A worn-out or damaged key may not copy accurately.
-The smoother and more intact the cuts, the better the copy will be.
+• Ensure Your Key is in Good Condition: A worn or damaged key copies poorly.
+The sharper the original cuts, the better the duplicate.

-- Know Your Car’s Year: This is critical for transponder keys as the technology varies greatly by year.
+• Know Your Car’s Year: Critical for transponder key compatibility — chip technology varies significantly by model year.

 When Home Depot Might Not Be Your Best Option